 Background

 Enterprise Architecture Repository of DBAG is dubbed EA Tool or MEGA.
 The purpose of MEGA is to document existing functional, application and technology architecture and maintain it on high level.

+Now it is used as an IT Software Inventory to track IT assets (e.g. business applications) on a detailed level like software installation version, interfaces, etc..

-Mega provides group-wide visibility into current DBG IT landscape, supports impact analysis for new projects and initiatives and identifies opportunities for consolidations, improvements and re-use.
+MEGA provides group-wide visibility into current DBG IT landscape (excl.
+Local Applications), supports impact analysis for new projects and initiatives, used as basis for risk assessments on GIS side, information source of application for the iBase (mapping application to servers) and identifies opportunities for consolidations, improvements and re-use.

 MEGA runs on the product ITPM (Information Technology Portfolio Managment) provided by the company www.mega.com.
 Provision is by access via web browser and a GUI based on MEGA proprietary "HOPEX" technology.
 Data is stored in an Oracle database and on the Application Server.
 The central entity is an application with its components, used technology, interfaces to other applications and data flows.
-However, MEGA also holds information on Legal Entities, Product Lines and responsibilities (Information owner, IT owner, Business owner).
+However, MEGA also holds information on Legal Entities (owning, using), Product Lines and responsibilities (Information owner, IT application owner, Business owner).

 Scope of the document

 This document names the major stakeholder and defines the main roles & responsibilities of application objects in MEGA as well as the maintenance of data to assure proper and complete information.
+Furthermore, the processes to add and delete applications are described as well as the implemented control processes.

 Out of scope

-The definitions of the fields in MEGA are not described in this document.
-These definitions are documented in the Clearing Modelling Guide (see annex).
+The definitions of each field in MEGA are not described in this document in detail.
+These definitions are documented in the Clearing Modelling Approach (see annex).
+Furthermore, the details regarding how to add an application etc. are described in the User Manual and Training material.

 Risks , Interfaces, SLA/OLA